Random Diophantine Equations in the Primes II: Bounds on Prime Vectors in Lattices

 \section{Bounds on Prime Vectors in Lattices}

 In this section we will prove Theorem \ref{mainvar}.
 As mentioned earlier, we use the method of \cite[Section 4]{bbs2023}, but first we need an upper bound for counting prime points in lattices.
 For this, we use a modified form of a result of Tulyaganova and Fainleib \cite{tf1993} (which uses Selberg's sieve).
+In the rest of the paper, $p$ will always mean a prime variable unless stated otherwise.